regallll/motorstorm-modding-resources/General Resources/List of Tools.md

 ## All games
 - [Cheat Engine](https://www.cheatengine.org) - Memory editing and debugging on PC.
+- [RenderDoc](https://renderdoc.org/) - Graphics debugging on PC.
+Can be used in conjunction with an emulator to rip textures.
 - [010 Editor](https://www.sweetscape.com) - Hex editing.
 [HxD](https://mh-nexus.de) is a good free alternative.
 - [Raw texture previewer/converter](https://forum.xentax.com/viewtopic.php?t=16461) - Calculates headers from raw DDS data to make them easily viewable.
 - [Compressonator](https://gpuopen.com/compressonator/) - useful DDS tools including the ability to inspect and modify metadata.